John Thanos: Early life

 Thanos was born in Dundalk, Maryland to John Steven and Patty Thanos.
-Steven was described as a mentally ill WW2 veteran who severely abused John Thanos and even drugged his wife.
+Steven was described as a mentally ill World War II veteran who severely abused John Thanos and even drugged his wife.
 Thanos was expelled from school and spent many years in and out of prison for various crimes he committed.

 Criminal history

 In October 1969, Thanos assaulted and raped a woman in Rosedale, Maryland.
 He was charged for the offense and was sentenced to twenty-one years in prison.
 At his trial, he threatened the judge, and later attempted to break out of prison in 1971.
 He succeeded in escaping but was recaptured shortly afterwards and had eight years added to his sentence.
-Thanos was released from prison in April 1986, however, he returned only a month later after he committed an armed robbery at a convenience store.
+Thanos was released from prison in April 1986.
+However, he returned only a month later after he committed an armed robbery at a convenience store.
 He was sentenced to a further eight years in prison.
 On April 15, 1990, Thanos was accidentally released early due to a mistake by a prison official who was later fired.

 Upon his release, Thanos went to work as a bricklayer and then as a chicken processor in Salisbury.
 In the summer of 1990, he exposed himself to a woman who gave him a ride.
 The woman charged him for the offense and Thanos feared he would be returned to prison.
 Thanos would later reveal in a videotaped confession that he embarked on a crime spree because he was worried his parole was going to be revoked.